SensLI: Sensitivity-Based Layer Insertion for Neural Networks: SensLI: Sensitivity-Based Layer Insertion

 The constraints in \eqref{eq:training-extended-problem} allow the baseline network to be transparently embedded into its extended counterpart.
-Running a training algorithm on the baseline network can be viewed as running the same algorithm on the extended network, with the additional weights constrained to their respective values.
+Running a training algorithm on the baseline network, \eqref{eq:training-original-problem}, can be viewed as running the same algorithm on the extended network, with the additional weights constrained to their respective values.
 With the constraints in \eqref{eq:training-extended-problem} satisfied, we have $\fextended(\thetaextended) = \fold(\thetaold)$.

-Techniques from sensitivity analysis in constrained optimization now allow us to estimate the first-order change in the value of the objective \wrt a relaxation of the constraints.
+Although we never actually perform any training on the constrained problem, \eqref{eq:training-extended-problem}, techniques from sensitivity analysis in constrained optimization allow us to estimate the first-order change in the value of the objective/loss~$\fextended$ \wrt a relaxation of the constraints.
 This relaxation is expressed by means of

-with some perturbation vector~$\delta v$.
-Classical sensitivity analysis in nonlinear programming, \eg, according to \cite{Fiacco:1983:1}, typically starts with a local minimizer of a nominal or reference problem, which in our case corresponds to $\delta v = 0$.
+with some perturbation vector~$\perturbation$.
+Classical sensitivity analysis in nonlinear programming \cite{Fiacco:1983:1} evaluates the dependence of the objective value in \eqref{eq:training-extended-problem-perturbed} on~$\perturbation$.
+This is based on the implicit function theorem and typically done at a local minimizer of a nominal or reference problem ($\perturbation = 0$).
 In our setting, however, we need to be able to apply the technique at any point during the training.
-Since the training algorithm runs on the baseline network, it does not utilize the additional, virtual parameters~$\thetanew$.
-These parameters only get inserted when it is time to extend the network, and they are chosen to satisfy the constraint $M \thetaextended - m = 0$ exactly.
-However, $\thetaold$ is generally not a minimizer for the baseline model \eqref{eq:training-original-problem}, and neither is $\thetaextended$ a minimizer of \eqref{eq:training-extended-problem} after initialization of the new layer's parameters.
+Since the training algorithm runs on the baseline network, it does not employ the additional, virtual parameters~$\thetanew$.
+These parameters only get inserted when it is time to extend the network, and they are chosen to satisfy the constraint $M \thetaextended - m = 0$ at insertion time exactly.
+However, $\thetaold$ is generally not a minimizer for the baseline model, \eqref{eq:training-original-problem}.
 Therefore, a residual $r = \nabla \fold(\thetaold)$ remains at the time training on the baseline model is suspended.